SUSTAINABILITY

 PERMANENT

-Our investments are long-life assets that will be around for decades.
-We must strive to invest in assets that are built and managed to be sustainable over time, preserving economic, environmental, and social value.
+Our investments are long-life assets designed to endure for decades.
+We focus on assets built and managed sustainably, preserving economic, environmental, and social value over time.

 RESOURCE-INTENSIVE